-A melting pot of cultures, Auckland’s buzzing and constantly evolving food scene and award-wining wineries makes it a mecca for food and wine lovers.
+A melting pot of cultures, Auckland Central’s buzzing and constantly evolving food scene makes it a mecca for food lovers.

 New Zealand’s largest city is not short of memorable food and wine experiences for the gastro adventurer.
 Enjoy world-class food precincts in Auckland city’s vibrant heart, head further afield to explore its diverse wine regions or find a farmers’ market to revel the local flavours.